CumulusNetworks/docs/content/cumulus-linux/Network-Virtualization/Ethernet-Virtual-Private-Network---EVPN.md

 ### <span>BUM Traffic and Head End Replication</span>

-<span id="src-8366455_EthernetVirtualPrivateNetwork-EVPN-head-end"></span>Head
+<span id="src-8362732_EthernetVirtualPrivateNetwork-EVPN-head-end"></span>
+<span style="color: #333333;"> With EVPN, the only method of generating
-end replication is enabled by default in Cumulus Linux.
+BUM traffic in hardware is *head end replication*.
+Head end replication is enabled by default in Cumulus Linux. </span>

 Broadcom switches with Tomahawk, Trident3, Trident II+, and Trident II ASICs and Mellanox switches with Spectrum ASICs are capable of head end